-Objective C: Control nonpoint and point water pollution sources to protect the adopted
+Objective C: Control nonpoint and point water pollution sources to protect the adopted detect and solve potential water quality problems, including drinking water quality.

 Program C-1.5: The City shall support the County in the implementing of a hazardous substance control ordinance that requires that hazardous substance control plans be prepared and implemented for construction activities involving the handling, storing, transport, or disposal of hazardous waste materials.